A panoramic view of Rome from St. Peter's Basilica in Vatican City.

 Religion in Italy

 The major religion in Italy is Roman Catholicism.
-This is not surprising, as Vatican City is the hub of Roman Catholicism and where the Pope resides.
-However, the second largest religion in Italy is Islam.
-Immigrants and the children of immigrants make up the majority of the Muslim population.
+This is not surprising, as Vatican City, located in the heart of Rome, is the hub of Roman Catholicism and where the Pope resides.
+Roman Catholics make up 90 percent of the population, though only one-third of those are practicing Catholics, while the other 10 percent is composed of Protestant, Jewish and a growing Muslim immigrant community, according to the University of Michigan.

 Florence, Venice and Rome are home to many museums, but art can be viewed in churches and public buildings.
 Most notable is the ceiling of the Sistine Chapel of the Vatican, painted by Michelangelo sometime between 1508 and 1512.